yashashwita20/Image-Compression-Using-SVD/README.md

 Streamlit is an open source app framework in Python language that helps us to create web apps.
 Refer https://docs.streamlit.io/library/get-started/create-an-app for more.

 ### From Jupyter notebook
-Open the notebook ***imagecompression.ipynb*** and run the cells in order.
+Open the notebook ***imagecompression.ipynb*** and run all the cells in order.

 ### From python file
-Clone the repository, navigate to the project directory and run follow the commands:
+Clone the repository, navigate to the project directory and run the following command:

-        >pip install -r requirements.txt

         >streamlit run file_name.py